santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Open-a-Collaboration-Task.md

 Collab still unassigned?
 Use this site: https://msaas.support.microsoft.com/dashboard

+Go to "View Queues"

 You can search for a queue based on description, and then reach out to the contact email address to help get hat case assigned.

+Find the queue that is aligned with the Same SAP (Support Area Path) as your collab task.